 School of Medicine

-Bioinformatics and Data Science Program
+Bioinformatics and Computational Medicine Program

 Community Outreach

-The LSUHSC Bioinformatics and Data Science Program in collaboration with other faculty members in the Department of Genetics (Dr. Fern Tsien and Dr. Paula Gregory) and faculty from the Office of Diversity are developing a diverse array of Education and Outreach activities that share common overarching goals: to train the next generation of biomedical researchers, to increases workforce diversity and to eliminate socio-economic inequities and health disparities.
+The LSUHSC Bioinformatics and Computational Medicine Program in collaboration with other faculty members in the Department of Genetics (Dr. Fern Tsien and Dr. Paula Gregory) and faculty from the Office of Diversity are developing a diverse array of Education and Outreach activities that share common overarching goals: to train the next generation of biomedical researchers, to increases workforce diversity and to eliminate socio-economic inequities and health disparities.

 Increasing workforce diversity in genomic research